Skip to Main Content

 Circling back to unprompted credit limit increases, why do credit card issuers do this without asking?
 If you pay your bill on time each month and have overall managed your credit card responsibly, there may come a day when your credit card company alerts you that your credit limit has been increased.
 In some cases, they may offer you an increase and give you an opportunity to accept or deny it, but sometimes they do this without asking for your input.

-If you want to know why your credit limit increased, don’t be afraid to ask why it happened so you can better understand how it could happen again in the future.
+Bankrate’s take: If you want to know why your credit limit increased, don’t be afraid to ask about it.
+Call the number on the back of your card and talk to a representative so you can better understand why it might happen again in the future.

 Benefits of a credit card limit increase